 - Incorporated, advised and obtained financing for both health care and non-health care business entities and preparation of all organizational, operational and securities documents as each relates to operational concerns including mergers and acquisitions

-- Primary attorney on numerous public and private offerings of securities for various business entities including ambulatory surgery centers, pharmaceutical companies and imaging centers.
+- Primary attorney on numerous securities offerings for various business entities including ambulatory surgery centers, pharmaceutical companies, imaging centers and medical equipment leasing companies

 Healthcare Antitrust and Related Business Concerns

 - Advised numerous companies on antitrust concerns related to operational, merger and acquisition concerns